 Part 1.
 Gain from severance damages.
 (If you did not receive severance damages, skip Part 1 and go to Part 2.)
-1. Enter severance damages received Part 2.
+1. Enter severance damages received 2.
+Enter your expenses in getting severance damages 3.
+Subtract line 2 from line 1.
+If less than zero, enter -0- 4.
+Enter any special assessment on remaining property taken out of your award 5.
+Net severance damages.
+Subtract line 4 from line 3.
+If less than zero, enter -0- 6.
+Enter the adjusted basis of the remaining property 7.
+Gain from severance damages.
+Subtract line 6 from line 5.
+If less than zero, enter -0- 8.
+Refigured adjusted basis of the remaining property.
+Subtract line 5 from line 6.
+If less than zero, enter -0- Part 2.
 Gain or loss from condemnation award.
-9. Enter the condemnation award received Part 3.
+9. Enter the condemnation award received 10.
+Enter your expenses in getting the condemnation award 11.
+If you completed Part 1, and line 4 is more than line 3, subtract line 3 from line 4.
+Otherwise, enter -0 12.
+Add lines 10 and 11.
+13. Net condemnation award.
+Subtract line 12 from line 9.
+14. Enter the adjusted basis of the condemned property 15.
+Gain from condemnation award.
+If line 14 is more than line 13, enter -0 Otherwise, subtract line 14 from line 13 and skip line 16.
+16. Loss from condemnation award.
+Subtract line 13 from line 14.
+(Note: You cannot deduct the amount on line 16 if the condemned property was held for personal use.)
+Part 3.
 Postponed gain from condemnation.
 (Complete only if line 7 or line 15 is more than zero and you bought qualifying replacement property or made expenditures to restore the usefulness of your remaining property.)
 17. If you completed Part 1, and line 7 is more than zero, enter the amount from line 5.
-Otherwise, enter -0 20.
+Otherwise, enter -0- 18.
+If line 15 is more than zero, enter the amount from line 13.
+Otherwise, enter -0- 19.
+Add lines 17 and 18 20.
 Enter the total cost of replacement property and any expenses to restore the usefulness of your remaining property 21.
 Subtract line 20 from line 19.
 If less than zero, enter -0- 22.
 If you completed Part 1, add lines 7 and 15.
 Otherwise, enter the amount from line 15 23.
 Recognized gain.
 Enter the smaller of line 21 or line 22.
 24. Postponed gain.
 Subtract line 23 from line 22.
-If less than zero, enter -0-
+If less than zero, enter -0- and you receive other property or money in payment, such as insurance or a condemnation award.
+Involuntary conversions are also called involuntary exchanges.